 Drawing a Cat: Step 3

-Start inking the important features first: the eyes and the mouth.
+Start inking the key features first: the eyes and the mouth.

 ESTABLISHING THE EXPRESSIVE FEATURES: As in any portrait, the eyes and mouth are the most expressive features.
 There is no difference in our drawing of a cat.
 These features should have a striking impact that lends a sense of drama to the image.
 This is done by using contrasting tones which are built up with layers of cross-hatching.

 TECHNIQUE: CONTRASTING TONES.
 You can create a sense of drama in your drawing by using contrasting tones.
 For example, note how the cat's right tooth remains unshaded so that it contrasts with the dark tones of the tongue, whereas the left tooth is darkened to contrast with the light background.
 This technique, which is called a 'counterchange', highlights each tooth equally by contrasting it against its opposite tone.